tytydraco/yessleep/out/I_received_an_invite_to_a_reunion_for_a_kids_TV_show_I_dont_remember_being_part_of.md

 His gaze was stuck to the screen, and, just like the little boy on the show, Luke’s eyes were filled with stars.

-He inclined his head, mimicking his younger self.
+He inclined his head, mimicking his younger self, lips splitting into a grin.

 “Weren't we *cute*?”

+His eyes found the screen, like he worshipped those stars.

 I opened my mouth to respond, when Nima let out a cry.

-Turning my attention to the screen, it flickered to a blue screen, and my colleague’s body jolted
+Luke’s body jolted, his eyes rolling back, before he seemed to get a hold of himself.

-Luke blinked, the stars going out.
+My colleague blinked, the stars going out.

+“Ruby?”
+Luke shook his head, confusion clouding his expression.
+I could have sworn there was static in his voice, like those stars were creeping down his throat.

-“Ruby?” he shook his head, eyes widening.
-“What are you doing in here?”
+“What are you…” He shook his head, “doing in here?”

 Luke’s dazed gaze found Nima, and then the dead cameraman hanging above us.

 He staggered back, planting a hand over his mouth.

 “Oh, fuck, what did she do?!” he whisper-shrieked.
+“Is that AJ?”

 Luke approached Nima slowly, talking to her in hushed murmurs, but the girl was still smiling widely at the blue screen.

 Which was still on air, I thought dizzily.

-If that thing was still on air, then kids were still watching it.
+If that thing was still on air, then kids were still locally watching it.

 “Ruby!”